mcorah/mcorah.github.io/_pages/values.md

 When I make a decision on whether to work with a new student project, I focus first on alignment in interests and goals
 * **Societal impact:**
-Topics I study such as aerial robotics and active perception are often fraught with ethical and societal challenges e.g. person or object tracking is central to many aerial robotics applications, but developing these technologies could contribute to ever more pervasive surveillance.
+Topics in robotics and specifically aerial robotics and active perception are subject a variety ethical and societal challenges e.g. person or object tracking is central to many aerial robotics applications, but developing these technologies could contribute to ever more pervasive surveillance.